 - Cheese – feta, parmesan, or even a salty dry cheese such as cotija

-- Nuts - If you want some extra crunch, add your favorite nuts – candied nuts or toasted pine nuts are my favorites
+- Nuts – if you want some extra crunch, add your favorite nuts – Homemade Candied Pecans or toasted pine nuts are my favorites

-- Fruit, vegetables and berries - Add whatever vegetables or fruits that suit your fancy!
-Bell peppers, carrots, strawberries or Asian pears would be absolute perfection.
+- Fruit, vegetables and berries – include whatever vegetables or fruits that suit your fancy, like bell peppers, carrots and even fresh summer berries

 Yes!
 Combine the salad ingredients, make the dressing and crisp the tortilla strips.
 Then dress the salad right before serving.
-If the salad is dressed too far ahead of serving, the acidic dressing will wilt the leafy greens and won't keep well overnight.
+Otherwise, the acidic dressing will wilt the leafy greens, and it won't keep well overnight.

 📖 Recipe